mtfoley/pr-compliance-action/README.md

 --- | ---
-body-check | Result of match for PR Body against configured regex. branch-check | Result of check to ensure PR head is not protected branch. title-check | Result of check to ensure PR title is formatted per @commitlint/conventional-commit watch-files-check | Result of check for watched files having been modified.
+body-check | Result of match for PR Body against configured regex. branch-check | Result of check to ensure PR head is not protected branch. title-check | Result of check to ensure PR title is formatted per [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) watch-files-check | Result of check for watched files having been modified.
 True if no modifications found to watched files.